go-swagger/go-swagger/README.md

 Development of this toolkit is sponsored by VMware:
 [![VMWare](https://avatars2.githubusercontent.com/u/473334?v=3&s=200)](https://vmware.github.io)

-This API is not stable yet, when it is stable it will be distributed over gopkg.in

 There is a code coverage report available in the artifacts section of a build.
 Unfortunately using coveralls made the build unstable.